 Read more: The only good news for overseas travel

-Vesuvius is the only volcano on the European mainland to have erupted within the last hundred years.
+Vesuvius is the only volcano on the European mainland to have erupted within the past hundred years.

 Today, it is regarded as one of the most dangerous volcanoes in the world because 3,000,000 people live near enough to be affected by an eruption, with 600,000 in the danger zone, making it the most densely populated volcanic region in the world.

-The summit of Vesuvius is open to visitors and there is a small network of paths around the volcano that are maintained by the park authorities on weekends.
+The summit of Vesuvius is open to visitors and there is a small network of paths around the volcano that are maintained by the park authorities over weekends.

-There is access by road to within 200 metres of the summit (measured vertically), but thereafter access is on foot only.
+There is access by road to within 200m of the summit (measured vertically), but thereafter access is on foot only.
 There is a spiral walkway around the volcano from the road to the crater.

 Pinatubo in the Philippines is famous for an eruption in 1991 that claimed hundreds of lives and was the second-largest eruption of the 20th century.
 However, the last eruption from Mount Pinatubo took place in 1993.
-The 1991 caldera afterwards filled with water from annual monsoon rains and a crater lake, Lake Pinatubo, was formed.
+The caldera formed in 1991 later filled with water from annual monsoon rains and a crater lake, Lake Pinatubo, was formed.

 This area is one of the most visited tourist destinations in East Java, and the volcano is included in the Bromo Tengger Semeru National Park.

 The name Bromo comes from the Javanese pronunciation of Brahma, the Hindu god of creation.